-and ensure that the expropriation draft currently under discussion in the Congress is promptly adopted.

-- Guarantee the restitution of the ancestral land to the Xámok Kásek as imposed on Paraguay by the Inter American Court of Human Rights in its judgment of 2010. - Ensure that the Yakye Axa Indigenous community is able to move to their land without further delays and that a community fund is set up as the Inter-American Court of Human Rights had ordered. - Incorporate standards on consultation and free, prior and informed consent into laws and policies following consultation with Indigenous, including by ensuring that communities' traditional decision-making procedures are respected. - Adopt and publish an action plan to ensure full compliance with past and future recommendations by UN treaty bodies - including the UN Committee on the Elimination of Racial Discrimination, the Committee on Economic, Social and Cultural Rights and the Human Rights Committee - as well as other human rights mechanisms, with regard to Indigenous Peoples.
+- Adopt an effective national land claim mechanism to ensure the rights to culture and ancestral land of Indigenous peoples with their full participation as required by the Inter-American Court of Human Rights. - Ensure that the National Institute for Indigenous Affairs works as an autonomous institution that represents the interests of Indigenous peoples, with sufficient funds and with the mandate to assist other government institutions in ensuring full compliance with international obligations and standards with regard to Indigenous Peoples' rights. - Ensure the titling of the traditional lands to the Sawhoyamaxa Indigenous community following the expropriation bill passed by the Paraguayan Congress in 2014. - Guarantee the restitution of the ancestral land to the Xámok Kásek as imposed on Paraguay by the Inter American Court of Human Rights in its judgment of 2010. - Ensure that the Yakye Axa Indigenous community is able to move to their land without further delays and that a community fund is set up as the Inter-American Court of Human Rights had ordered. - Take appropriate measures to protect the territories legally owned by the Ayoreo Totobiegosode, and take the necessary steps to give legal recognition and protection to the rest of their ancestral lands, territories and natural resources. - Take immediate measures to prevent the entry of any person or group in the territory where Indigenous peoples in voluntary isolation live, and to prevent any modifications to their natural resources. - Incorporate standards on consultation and free, prior and informed consent into laws and policies following consultation with Indigenous, including by ensuring that communities' traditional decision-making procedures are respected. - Adopt and publish an action plan to ensure full compliance with past and future recommendations by UN treaty bodies including the UN Committee on the Elimination of Racial Discrimination, the Committee on Economic, Social and Cultural Rights and the Human Rights Committee as well as other human rights mechanisms, with regard to Indigenous peoples.

 IV.
 SEXUAL AND REPRODUCTIVE RIGHTS (ARTS.
-3, 10, 12)
+3 AND 12)